MasterMedo/bible-relationships/README.md

 ```

 ### Which tribe of Israel had the largest family?
-Jacob had twelve sons, all of whom became the heads of their own family groups, later known as the twelve tribes of Israel.
+Jacob had twelve sons, all of whom became the heads of their own family groups, later known as the [Twelve Tribes of Israel](https://en.wikipedia.org/wiki/Twelve_Tribes_of_Israel).
 The tribe of Joseph split into two half-tribes: the tribe of Manasseh and the tribe of Ephraim.
 In the following table we can see the size of each tribe up to the second book of Chronicles.
 `size_by_blood` is calculated by counting all the nodes we can reach from the sons of Jacob using only the *father* relationships.